sbingler/schemeful-same-site/README.md

    * "Scheme-Bound Cookies" would allow this cookie to be sent as the scheme is the same as the one the cookie was set by: the cookie was set by https and is trying to be sent to https.
 (It's important to note that even if "Scheme-Bound Cookies" rules allow this cookie to be sent it will still be blocked by the browser due to the same-site rules.)

 ### Is "Schemeful Same-Site" the same as "Schemeful SameSite"?
-Yes, while "Schemeful Same-Site" is the proposal's name, "Schemeful SameSite" is occasionally used.
+Yes.
+While "Schemeful Same-Site" is the proposal's name, "Schemeful SameSite" is occasionally used.
+We encourage the "Schemeful Same-Site" spelling.

-The name "Schemeful Same-Site" was chosen because "same-site" is the concept of being "the same site" and that concept is what is changing.
-We decided against using the spelling "SameSite" as it's the name of the cookie attribute which isn't changing.
-However we acknowedge that the difference is very subtle and that others may be more familiar/comfortable with "SameSite".